 Recipe Tips and Tricks

-Pound the chicken: You will want to pound the thighs so they are an even thickness which will result in a more evenly cooked cutlet.
+Pound the chicken: You will want to pound the thighs so they are of an even thickness.
+This will result in a more evenly cooked cutlet.

 Add more lemon: If you want even more lemon flavor, add some lemon juice while adding the chicken broth.